OU & Regional Research Store (OURRstore)

 The OU & Regional Research Store (OURRstore) is a very large scale tape archive storage instrument being deployed and maintained by the OU Supercomputing Center for Education & Research (OSCER) at the University of Oklahoma (OU).

-OURRstore will be in production for 8+ years (through at least March 2029), and will have capacity for well over 100 Petabytes of tape (that is, well over 100,000 TB).
+OURRstore will be in production for 8+ years (through at least March 2029), and will have capacity for over 160 Petabytes of tape (that is, over 160,000 TB).

 OURRstore is enabling faculty, staff, postdocs, graduate students and undergraduates at the University of Oklahoma (OU), and at institutions across Oklahoma, as well as in other Great Plains Network (GPN) and Established Program to Stimulate Competitive Research (EPSCoR) states and territories, to build large and growing data collections, and to share these datasets with collaborators and others.

 Via an innovative, low-cost business model, researchers buy their own tape cartridges, good for the lifetime of OURRstore (through at least March 2029), and pay zero usage charges (just tape cartridge and shipping costs).